 The first task will be to formulate the basis functions on the standard triangle, Figure 9.1.
-To be able to write down a polynomial for a particular basis function that is quadratic in ξ , η , six coefficients will be needed.
-To determine these coefficients, we will make use of the common device of equipping the basis functions with the
+To be able to write down a polynomial for a particular basis function that is quadratic in ξ, η , six coefficients

-Fig. 9.1.
-Standard quadratic triangle.
+Figure 9.1: Standard quadratic triangle.